robstave/Meowcards/cards/go/go-qz2-b.md

 Why does Go use a package-level visibility model (exported/unexported) rather than traditional access modifiers (public/private/protected)?

-A) To improve compilation speed
+- A. To improve compilation speed
-B) To force better package organization and API design
+- B. To force better package organization and API design
-C) To maintain backward compatibility with C
+- C. To maintain backward compatibility with C
-D) To reduce typing by avoiding keywords
+- D. To reduce typing by avoiding keywords

 ### Back

-**B) To force better package organization and API design**
+**B. To force better package organization and API design**

 Go's visibility model (capitalized for exported, lowercase for unexported) operates at the package level rather than class level, encouraging developers to organize code into cohesive packages with well-defined APIs and internal implementations.